eggburg/ispg_conference_videos_download/README.md

 # Overview
 The script extracts the youtube links from the conference pages, and bulk downloads all the videos.

-This tool doesn't use youtube-dl due to its uncertainty life cycle.
+This tool doesn't use youtube-dl due to its uncertain life cycle.
 Instead, the downloading is acheived using the online download service x2convert.com via web scraping scripts.

 # Instruction